swarnat/TouchPortal_OSC_General/README.md

 As example this plugin provide 3 actions to send any parameter to any URL, which can be configured in editor.

 Every Action you define within **entry.tp**, will be automatically call the function you define within the equal named file in **src/actions** Folder, where you also get the parameters.
 See the existing actions as example.
+See wiki for docs, how to extend or process incoming messages: https://github.com/swarnat/TouchPortal_OSC_General/wiki

 ## ChangeLog
 ```